writethedocs/www/docs/conf/atlantic/2023/news/tickets-grants.rst

 Greetings, documentarians!
 Today we're happy to announce that tickets for our {{name}} conference are `on sale now <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/tickets/>`_ and our `Opportunity Grant program <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/opportunity-grants/>`_ is open.

 Following the success of our previous virtual conferences, we look forward to our first Atlantic conference.
 The Call for Papers has closed and we're currently reviewing all proposals.
-We're looking forward to announcing our speakers in the next few weeks.
+We're planning to announce our speakers in the next few weeks.